 - Tug-free technology.
 The most important thing to remember about grooming is that it can be a painful endeavor if you're using the wrong tools.
 Fear not!
 The Lawn Mower 2.0 has your best interests at heart.
 You don't need to worry about tugging or pulling because the ceramic blades put hair in its place as soon as they come in contact with one another.

 Shave or Stop at Trimming?

 The decision to stop at trimming or continue on with your hair-removal efforts is a personal one.
 Some men prefer to keep a little puff of pubes below the belt while others enjoy smooth scrotum skin that feels like it's never come in contact with a single strand of hair.

-If you're considering moving on to all-bald balls, here are some things to think about:
+If you're considering moving on to all-bald balls, here are sour best tips for shaving balls:

 Benefits of Totally Shaved Balls

 Do soft-and-shaven balls really make a difference?
 Yes, in fact, they do.
 The simple act of grooming can make you feel more confident, which plays a role in every aspect of your life—from attracting potential (or existing partners) to nailing your upcoming sales meeting.
 Men who shave their balls often experience:

 - Decreased clutter down under.
 That is to say, the welcome mat isn't worn out as soon as someone lays eyes on their matted pubic mess (because there's no matted pubic mess to be found!)